E4S-Project/e4s/README.md

 ### Packages

-The following table lists the packages contained in this release of E4S.

 | Package         | Version   | Group     | X86_64 | PPC64LE |
 |-----------------|-----------|-----------|--------|---------|
 | adios           | 1.13.1    | data+viz  |        |         |